Building the Dream Internship Program

 The “I Have A Dream” Summer Internship Program places Dreamer Scholars and eligible partner high school interns in positions at local organizations.
-The program is a 6- to 8-week, 20 hour a week paid internship to help students gain the necessary skills to be able to compete and succeed in the job market.
-We train and develop students throughout their internship so they can learn professional skills, while at the same time to perform valuable work for their host department.
-Host organizations receive support in setting up and managing their internship program, and receive recognition in the community through various events and promotional materials.
+This paid internship will help students gain the necessary skills to be able to compete and succeed in the job market.

 Paid internships are an excellent way for Dreamer Scholars and other eligible students to explore career interests and build professional experience while they are still in high school.
 We know that this exposure to campus and professional contexts helps these students build the confidence and skills they need to pursue their college and career goals.
 Similarly, Intern hosts benefit from the energy, enthusiasm, and unique perspectives of the diverse students they work alongside.